gopala-kr/a-week-in-wild-ai/global-connectivity/README.md

-> Global Communication Tools from Begining to Present o Future
+> Global Communication Tools from Begining to Present to Future

 - [Timeline of historic inventions](https://en.wikipedia.org/wiki/Timeline_of_historic_inventions)
 - [History of technology](https://en.wikipedia.org/wiki/History_of_technology)